How to create new revenue streams in point-of-sale

 Given all of the benefits native accounting integrations offer for merchants and service providers alike, why aren’t they offered with more PoS systems?
 Simply put, they’re hard to build.

 PoS providers that do decide to build these integrations in-house find that they can customize how accounting data is collected and stored within their app—but they also pour a lot of time, energy, and resources into both the initial build and ongoing maintenance.

 Moreover, accounting APIs and data models are notoriously complex, so unless providers have specialist staff, it takes them even longer to sort through and standardize the data.
 Of course, they must then repeat this process for every new accounting platform and integration as they expand their services.

 Luckily, there are now turnkey, easily embeddable products that allow PoS providers to offer native accounting integrations with minimal hassle and at a minimal cost.

 To ensure a best-in-class product that scales with their business, providers should look for vendors that offer a versatile, business data APIs and robust solutions to the aspects of integrations that trip so many up, such as:

 How Codat can help

-Codat’s universal Accounting API and Sync for Commerce solution make it easy for PoS platforms to get started with simple, built-in accounting integrations that delight their SMB customers and drive their business.
+Codat’s Sync for Commerce solution makes it easy for PoS platforms to get started with simple, built-in accounting integrations that delight their SMB customers and drive their business.